AkiraJkr/Dissidia-012-HD-Textures/readme.md

 If you want to contribute to this project, please contact my Discord, AkiraJkr#6764 Or make a pull request.

-# This repository is only being maintained and will not receive any changes unless contributed.
+# This repository is archived.